dav404-cmd/price-sniper/README.md

     ```

 3. **Set up your environment variables:**
-   - Copy the example below to `.env` and fill in your PostgreSQL credentials.
+   - Copy the example below to `.env` and fill in your credentials.
    - Example :
    ```text
    DB_NAME = your_db_name